GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 9.
-With heart and mouth unto the Lord
+Voice Text: The IX Psalme.
+With heart & mouth unto the Lord will I sing laud and praise

 General Note